Interested in raising money for your high school or school group? Need some new ideas for high school fundraising? We're here to help!

 As well, your students can learn valuable leadership and financial skills by taking charge to raise money for their high school band program.

-Whatever you decide on for your marching band fundraiser, be sure to promote it heavily throughout your school and the local community.Your advertising and promotion of the fundraising event or campaign will also be a primary factor in the success of the initiative.
+Whatever fundraising strategy you decide on for your marching band fundraiser, be sure to promote it heavily throughout your school and the local community.Your advertising and promotion of the fundraising event or campaign will also be a primary factor in the success of the initiative.
 Be sure to allow your group plenty of time and promote the event in the following ways:

 Remember that hosting any fundraising event requires the assistance of motivated volunteers.
 Various details to manage include event set-up, organizing collection of donated goods, promoting the event, and managing your donations.
 DoJiggy offers affordable event management software to help you safely collect donations, and manage the details of your fundraising event.